nishino-nl/next/README.md

-# NeVer - Next Version
+# ne-ver - Next Version
-Never forget how to release a Next Version.
+Ne-ver again the manual hassle to release a next version.

 ## how to use